Vincent-Therrien/gpu-arena/README.md

 ## A Guided Tour of GPU Frameworks

+Programming GPUs is a challenge - learn how to do it here!

 Each directory of this project is a self-contained program that shows how to (1) install a GPU programming framework, (2) build the program, and (3) execute it.
 With the exception of the `cpu` directory, all programs are intended to run on GPUs.